 Now, the Easter comparison.
 Okay, so I’m a Catholic, and Holy Week is always a big deal, starting with Palm Sunday, which recounts both Jesus’ triumphant arrival in Jerusalem, disciples in tow, beaming from ear to ear, because Jesus’ three-year ministry of healing and preaching and performing miracles is SO ramping up, going gangbusters, and here was what they’d been waiting for—the reward, the praise, the adulation, this rock-star-concert adoration of Jesus and his group.
 Anyway.
 Jesus is much more humble, of course, and starting to get a bad, bad feeling that the week is not going to end well.
 And sure enough, it ends horribly, with the crowd turning against him, cowed by the high priests and the mucky-mucks of the community.
 Jesus is arrested, questioned, tortured, and the disciples scatter in horror, incapable of comprehending what went wrong.
 Three years of so much good, leading to this.
 Less than nothing.
 Watching from the distance as their hero, their Lord, their idolized teacher was crucified, right up there with a pair of common criminals.

 So.
 That’s the somber place where the music starts.
 It’s a Good Friday sort of piece of music.
 Beautiful but decidedly elegiac.
 And yet, there’s a comfort within the music that starts to grow, and grow, and grow.

 Because Easter Sunday happens.
 Because death does not conquer all, there.
 Because what is good, pure, powerful, eternal, will rise again to life.

-Happy Easter season (don’t forget, it’s 50 days, not just one day, which really helps me out here, since the flu delayed me horribly here in posting this) to all of you, and I hope you enjoy this piece of spiritually inspiring music, in whichever way that spirit manifests itself in you.
+Happy Easter season (don’t forget, it’s 50 days, not just one day) to all of you, and I hope you enjoy this piece of spiritually inspiring music, in whichever way that spirit manifests itself in you.